History of the Surf City Hotel

 The Surf City Hotel combines a colorful history with recently remodeled and upgraded hotel amenities to make your visit to the Island comfortable and entertaining.

 With such a long and fabled history, the hotel and bar are favorite places for both local residents and summer vacationers.
-Come enjoy some fun in the sun at a beautiful barrier island resort.
+Come enjoy some fun in the sun at a historic Surf City Hotel.